vpet98/polimi-gis/README.md

 Most of the rest of the files are part of the HTML template and may be only lightly modified.

 ## Building and publishing the project
-Project is build by executing the command:
+Project is built by executing the command:
 ```
 npm run build
 ```